-This course is designed with the aim of:
+This course has been designed to:

-- i. introducing the genre of short story to students. - ii. giving students an insight into short stories written by authors from different regions. - iii. giving students an opportunity to critically analyze short stories and understand their nuances.
+- i. introduce students to the genre of short story in order to inculcate in them a penchant for writing creatively. - ii. give students an insight into short stories written by authors from different regions. - iii. give students an opportunity to critically analyse short stories and understand their nuances.